-The above median offsets are not required for left turn lanes adjacent to traffic separators or Type E curb.
-Outside offsets for right turn lanes may be reduced to 4.5-foot when a bicycle keyhole is provided.
+The above median offsets are not required for left-turn lanes adjacent to traffic separators or Type E curband gutter.
+Outside offsets for right-turn lanes may be reduced to 4.5 feet when a bicycle keyhole is provided.

 210.6 Roadside Slopes